 Sanuki Oiri : Kagawa’s Specialty Lucky Arare Rice Crackers

-Oiri (おいり) : The local specialty Arare rice cracker of western Sanuki
+Oiri (おいり) : The regional specialty Arare rice cracker of western Sanuki

-Actually, in the Seisan region, there is a traditional custom that the bride and groom present a rice cracker to their guests at the wedding party.
-The snack is a type of “Arare (あられ)” rice crackers and called “Oiri (おいり)”.
+Actually, in the Seisan region, there is a traditional custom that the bride and groom presents a rice cracker to their guests at the wedding party.
+The rice snack is a type of “Arare (あられ)” rice crackers and called “Oiri (おいり)”.

-As for the history, the origin of Oiri dates back to around 1587, when peasants offered parched Arare rice crackers with 5 colors to their lord as a wedding gift for his daughter.
+As for the history, it is said that the origin of Oiri dates back to around 1587, when peasants offered parched Arare rice crackers made up of 5 colors to their lord as a wedding gift for his daughter.

 The lord was very pleased to see the colorful rice snacks, and from then on the parched Arare came to be known as a lucky item for the wedding.
-Actually, Oiri (おいり) is the abbreviation of “Oirimono (お煎りもの)”, which literally means parched things.
+By the way, Oiri is the abbreviation for “Oirimono (お煎りもの)” literally meaning parched things.

-In addition to colorful Oiri crackers, the product I obtained also contains 2 thin round-shaped rice snacks.
-They look like Senbei rice crackers, but they aren’t, because Senbei (Amazon.com) is made from non-glutinous rice.
+In addition to the colorful Oiri Arare crackers, what I obtained this time also contains 2 thin round-shaped rice crackers like Senbei.

-In contrast to Senbei, Arare rice crackers, including Oiri, are made from glutinous rice.
-In fact, according to the description on the product package, the ingredient of these Oiri crackers includes glutinous rice, Japanese superfine sugar called “Johakuto (上白糖)”, starch syrup, starch, cinnamon oil, baking powder, and food colorings.
+According to the ingredient list, these Oiri crackers are made from glutinous rice, Japanese superfine sugar called “Johakuto (上白糖)”, starch syrup, starch, cinnamon oil, baking powder, and food colorings.

-Oiri rice crackers have a delicate sweetness that comes from Johakuto sugar, and as you can see from the photo, the parched Arare is crispy on the outside and fluffy on the inside.
+Oiri rice crackers have a delicate sweetness that comes from Johakuto sugar, and as you can see from the photo above, the parched Arare is crusty, crispy on the outside and fluffy on the inside.

-Besides, Oiri has such a light texture that when you put the colorful Arare rice snack in the mouth, it immediately melts away.
+Besides, Oiri has such a light texture that when you put the vivid colored Arare rice snack in the mouth, it melts away in an instant.